toludoyin/sql-data-analysis/README.md

 # 8 Week SQL Challenge
 This repository encapsulate case study solution to [#8WeekSQLChallenge](https://8weeksqlchallenge.com/).

+To access each Introduction of task, Entity Relationship Diagram, Schema and Case Study Quetions.
+Click each of the table of content below.

 ## 📚 Table of Contents
 * [Case study #1: Danny's Diner](https://8weeksqlchallenge.com/images/case-study-designs/1.png)